 There are a lot of places to quickly post some content.
-It's quick, convinient but ultimately bad for you and your work.
+It's quick, convenient but ultimately bad for you and your work.

 There is a bit of a backlash against the likes of Medium happening, and for developers it goes deeper than their paywall and irritating clutter clogging up the page when you first visit.
 Writing about this industry is a great thing to do—with new concepts and approaches unfolding constantly, we're all googling questions every single day.
 Plus, if you're anything like me, writing about a subject while figuring it out is a great way to learn.

 With Medium and similar services you do not truly own your content.
-Your own site, entirely under your control is invalueable if you have a web presence.
+Your own site, entirely under your control is invaluable if you have a web presence.

 Consider adactio.com.
 Jeremy Keith has been posting to his own website since 2001.
 How many platforms have come and gone in that time?